mikasa-ack/.github/profile/README.md

 ## Architecture

 The main components of the system are:
-- `gol`: the Game of life Ink! smart contract
+- gol: The Game of Life Ink! smart contract, which implements the rules and state updates of the cellular automaton.
-- `gol-app`: the Game of life frontend
+- gol-app: A user-friendly web frontend for interacting with the Game of Life contract and visualizing its state.
-- `mikasa-node`: the Substrate node with the autonomous smart contracts pallet enabled
+- mikasa-node: A custom Substrate node with the autonomous smart contracts pallet enabled, allowing for the execution of Ink! smart contracts without user interaction.

-Optional / Bonus:
-- `price-oracle`: the Price oracle Ink! smart contract

 ### Autonomous smart contracts pallet

-The autonomous smart contracts pallet should be a Substrate pallet that allows to execute autonomous smart contracts.

-The pallet should be able to execute autonomous smart contracts that are written in Ink! and deployed on a Substrate node with the contracts pallet enabled.
+The Autonomous Smart Contracts Pallet is a custom-built Substrate pallet that enables the execution of autonomous smart contracts written in Ink!.
+It is designed to interact seamlessly with the Contracts Pallet, which is responsible for the deployment and management of smart contracts on a Substrate node.

+Key features of the Autonomous Smart Contracts Pallet include:

+Triggering smart contract execution on a predefined schedule, such as every block or at specific block heights.
+Supporting multiple autonomous smart contracts with varying schedules and execution conditions.
+Ensuring compatibility with the Contracts Pallet and other Substrate runtime modules.

 ### Game of life Ink! contract

-The Game of life contract should be an autonomous smart contract that is written in Ink! and deployed on a Substrate node with the contracts pallet enabled.
+The Game of Life contract is an Ink! smart contract that implements the rules and state updates for the Game of Life cellular automaton.
+It features:

-The contract should be able to execute the game of life algorithm and update the state of the game of life.
+An on-chain representation of the Game of Life grid with a configurable size.
+Functions for initializing the grid, updating the grid state according to the Game of Life rules, and querying the current grid state.
+Autonomous execution of state updates, leveraging the Autonomous Smart Contracts Pallet to perform updates without user intervention.

 ### Game of life frontend

-The frontend should be a web application that allows to interact with the Game of life contract.
+The Game of Life frontend is a web application that provides users with an interactive interface for the Game of Life contract.
+Its features include:

-The frontend should be able to display the state of the game of life and allow to interact with the contract.
+Displaying the current state of the Game of Life grid with a clean and responsive visualization.
+Allowing users to interact with the Game of Life contract, such as initializing the grid, starting/stopping the simulation, or manually updating the grid state.
+Connecting to the mikasa-node and automatically updating the grid visualization as new blocks are processed.

 ### Documentation